Rank the four flow-control options by the energy they cost you at part load — and know which damper actually isolates.

 Jitamitra Electro Engineering · Fan-engineering notes, written for the engineer.

 Sources & basis.
-Evidence basis: Jitamitra's internal Dampers & IGV buyer's guide and the two accessory knowledge sheets (outlet damper, inlet guide vanes), which anchor the part-load efficiency ranking to the US DOE comparison chart and the AMCA 500-D leakage-class method; and our Damper Fabrication SOP, whose final hand open/close stroke check chains to the functional stroke check in our factory acceptance test.
+The part-load efficiency ranking of the flow-control methods is anchored to the US DOE comparison chart and the AMCA 500-D leakage-class method.
 Leakage classes are framed as tested-to-method (AMCA 500-D), not third-party certified.
+The open/close stroke is verified with a functional stroke check as part of our factory acceptance test.
 Served-range figures are the published capability envelope, not a claim about any single unit.

 Flow, static, gas temperature, application — or attach a spec, GA drawing or a multi-fan schedule.
 Engineer to engineer.